Softball: Sea Gulls start home-stand 2-0 with win vs. Washington College

 Freshman catcher Emily Allen led the Sea Gulls at the plate with a double that nearly went over the wall.
 Allen made sure to leave no doubt about her power when she sent a pitch out of the park with a three-run homer in the top of the fifth.

-SU freshman right fielder Brooke Yerger and senior center fielder Caitlin Lake each registered an RBI for the Sea Gulls.
+SU freshman right fielder Brooke Yerger and senior center fielder Caitlin Lake each registered a run batted in (RBI) for the Sea Gulls.
 Freshman second baseman Kaila Beach brought two more runners home with a single in the seventh inning.

 Salisbury’s defense and pitching staff have struggled for the team since the start of the season, so having a game with no errors and only giving up one run is a major confidence builder.